Clifford2910/CV/README.md

 ## Alex Clifford

 I am a hard working individual who strives to deliver the highest calibre of work.
 Coming from a strong sporting background I work well in a team/ group environment as well as working autonomously.
 This allows me to develop my interpersonal skills accompanied by taking initiative and making decisions when necessary.
 I am a level headed thinker who thrives under pressure.
 My attention to detail is an attribute that I pride myself on and im always looking to improve myself in all aspects of my personal life and professional career.
-Recently I have been attending tech meetups to gain a better understanding and upskill myself
+Recently I have been attending tech meetups to gain a better understanding of the industry and upskill myself

 ## Skills